 This is simply a list of the most popular attractions at Disneyland in Anaheim, California.
 You may want to use it to be sure you don't miss out on anything — or so you can avoid all those long lines.

-Along with the list, I'll give you my best guess about why each one attracts so many people.
+Along with the list, you'll get a summary of why each one attracts so many people.
 And why even though they're popular, they may not be for you.

-Use this Disneyland Ride Guide to get an overview of all the rides, find ways to have more fun on them, get info height restrictions and accessibility.
+Use the Disneyland ride guide to get an overview of all the rides, find ways to have more fun on them, get info height restrictions and accessibility.